nicolasdasriaux/practical-immutability/immutable-bender-kata.md

 Once project opened, you will have to enable annotation processor support: https://immutables.github.io/apt.html#intellij-idea

+Also ensuring that code and Javadoc for dependencies are downloaded in IDE will help for quick reference.

 ## Recommended Implementation Steps

+### Guided Steps

+Here tests will be already be available and you'll mostly have to implement the body of the methods.
+There's a number of hints and links pointing to _Vavr_ code to help you.

+Satisfy existing tests to complete implementation

 1) Complete `Direction` implementation
 2) Complete `Position` implementation